The Best Travel Stroller For Whatever Your Needs

 Best for city breaks (hand luggage buggy!)

-The Graco LiteRider travel system offers incredible value for money, with a stroller and car seat as a complete package at a lower price than most car seats.
+The Graco LiteRider travel system offers incredible value for money, with a travel stroller and car seat as a complete package at a lower price than most car seats.
 The LiteRider lives up to its name at just over 11kg and the car seat easily connect to the stroller for a complete travel system for newborns to toddlers.
-The stroller has a one-hand fold mechanism, perfect for parents juggling a baby and changing bag too!
-Available in two colourways:
+The stroller has a one-hand fold mechanism, perfect for parents juggling a travelling baby and changing bag too!
+This travel stroller is available in two colourways.

 Best travel stroller for adventure travel

-Umm, don’t take a stroller.
-Seriously, we can count the number of times we have used ours in the last six months on one hand.
+Umm, don’t take a travel stroller if you are backpacking in Bali or hiking mountains.
+Seriously, we can count the number of times we have used ours in the last six months during our family gap year in Asia on one hand.
 Instead we highly recommend a baby carrier; we’ve found that travel has made our toddler very active, physical and independent but there have been times when she’s needed a little extra help.

 We love the Ergobaby 360 carrier; we got it when Elfie was born and love the newborn insert that you remove as they grow.
 It can be worn on the front or back with the child forward or reverse facing, and is super comfy to wear.
 The hip straps take the strain off your shoulders which is essential if you are often lugging a backpack around too!
 We have seen loads of families with this carrier as we travel and everyone we have met loves it!